Preshyy/ZERO-CONTACT/README.md

 Whether you're a seasoned platformer fan or a newcomer, Zero Contact promises a nostalgic journey with innovative twists that will keep you coming back for more.

+## Table of Contents.
+1. About the Game.
+2. Features.
+3. Getting Started.
+   - Prerequisities.
+   - Installation.
+4. Acknowledgements.
+5. Contact.

+## About the Game.